piyoki/jetson-packages-family/README.md

 Wait for a couple seconds until the container finishes its bootstrap process, then visit http://localhost:6080/wetty

 ## VS Code for aarch64

+[Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications.

 ```bash
 $ curl -s https://packagecloud.io/install/repositories/swift-arm/vscode/script.deb.sh | sudo bash